Amyotrophic Lateral Sclerosis (ALS)

 Medications

-Our students are happy to schedule an appointment with you!
-Contact us at ALSVoiceBanking@ochsner.org if you are interested in making a voice banking appointment for yourself or a loved one.
+Patients: Are you interested in recording your voice?
+Our students are ready to schedule an appointment with you or a loved one.

-Your donation allows us to raise money for patents for people with ALS to go toward the costs of voice recording and making a synthetic voice.
-If you would like to make a donation, please select "Support the Neuroscience Center of Excellence: ALS Innovation."
-Please email us at ALSVoiceBanking@ochsner.org if you have made a donation, so we can ensure that the funds are properly allocated.
+Donate: Your donation helps cover the costs of voice recording and synthesis for patients.
+To donate to the ALS innovation fund, select "Support the Neuroscience Center of Excellence: ALS Innovation" and email us at ALSVoiceBanking@ochsner.org so we can ensure the funds are allocated correctly.

 FAQs